Feelings I'd Rather Not

 About

-The Things We Say in Therapy Podcast explores the everyday patterns, triggers, and quiet truths that shape our mental health.
-Each episode blends psychology with real-life reflection; unpacking topics like self-sabotage, emotional regulation, people-pleasing, boundaries, and inner criticism.
-Through simple tools and guided self-inquiry, listeners learn how to understand their reactions, build emotional awareness, and strengthen self-trust.
-Whether you love psychology, are curious about your own mind or are on a road to self-discovery, this podcast offers a grounded space to feel seen, gain insight, and reflect on things you may never have paused to consider, supporting genuine growth and lasting self-improvement.
-The Things We Say in Therapy are the reflections we avoid, the patterns we repeat, and the truths that change everything.
+Feelings I'd Rather Not Podcast explores the everyday patterns, triggers, and quiet uncomfortable truths that shape our mental health.
+From personal and professional experience, with a Masters in Psychology, Mental Health & Well-Being, Tash blends psychology with real-life reflection.
+We unpack topics that require discomfort; self-sabotage, emotional regulation, people-pleasing, boundaries, and inner criticism.
+Through simple tools and guided self-inquiry, listeners learn how to understand their reactions, build emotional awareness, strengthen self-trust and confront those uncomfortable realisations within ourselves and our lives.
+Whether you love psychology, are curious about your own mind or are on a road to self-discovery and acceptance, this podcast offers a grounded space to feel seen, gain insight, and reflect on things you may never have paused to consider.
+The Feelings You'd Rather Not are the reflections we avoid, the patterns we repeat, and the truths that change everything.